perpetual-protocol/perp-maker/README.md

 # Perp Maker

 A simple maker strategy for perpetual protocol v2.
-Please note that it uses a basic strategy and serves as a template to create your own maker strategy.
+Please note that it uses a basic strategy and serves as a template for developers to create their own maker strategy.
 Use it at your own risk!

 ## Requirement